jeffminim/RomanizeMe/README.md

 - [ ] Arabic
   - [ ] Arabic
   - [ ] More languages...
-- [ ] Tibetan
+- [ ] Tibetan (Tibetan)
 - [ ] More scripts/languages...

-### TODO List
+### ✅ TODO List

 - [ ] Add keyboard shortcut support
-- [ ] Implement i18n support
+- [x] Add i18n support
 - [ ] Develop settings page
-- [ ] Customizable annotation styles
+- [ ] Implement annotation style customization
-- [ ] Add audio pronunciation support
+- [ ] Add pronunciation audio support
-- [ ] Support more languages
+- [ ] Add more language support
-- [ ] Compatibility with major browsers
+- [ ] Support major browsers

 ## ❓ FAQ <a name = "faq"></a>

 **Q: Which browsers are supported?**
-A: Currently supports Chrome and all Chromium-based browsers (e.g. Edge)
+A: Currently supports Chrome and all Chromium-based browsers (e.g., Edge)

 **Q: How to update the extension?**
 A: Simply download the latest version and reload

 **Q: Does the extension collect user data?**
-A: No. In fact, the extension doesn't need to collect any user data at all.
+A: No. In fact, the extension doesn't need to collect any user data.

+## 🤝 Contributing <a name = "contributing"></a>

+We welcome contributions to the RomanizeMe project!
+If you have any questions, suggestions, or code contributions, please follow these steps:

+1. Submit an Issue on GitHub describing your question or suggestion.
+2. Fork the project repository and make your changes in your local environment.
+3. Submit a Pull Request with detailed description of your changes.

+## 🙏 Acknowledgments <a name = "acknowledgments"></a>

+Special thanks to the [Tiny Segmenter](http://www.chasen.org/~taku/software/TinySegmenter/) project, a JavaScript library for Japanese text segmentation that provides important functionality for RomanizeMe.
+Tiny Segmenter is free software that can be used and redistributed under the modified BSD license.

+## 📜 License <a name = "license"></a>

+RomanizeMe is licensed under the [MIT License](/LICENSE).